 Edinburg CISD has been awarded the Traditional Finances Transparency Star for its increased transparency that allows taxpayers to understand public services and spending decisions to a greater extent than ever before.

 ECISD has also been awarded the Debt Obligations Transparency Star for posting debt summaries, data visualizations, as well as documents to its finance website.

-Tax Levy 2018 - 10: This year’s tax levy to fund maintenance and operations expenditures exceeds last year’s maintenance and operations tax levy.
+Tax Levy 2019 - 05: This year's tax levy to fund maintenance and operations expenditures does not exceed last year's maintenance and operations tax levy.